lambdaworks/zio-elasticsearch/docs/overview/queries/elastic_query_nested.md

 The Nested query searches nested field objects as if they were indexed as separate documents.
 If an object matches the search, the Nested query returns the root parent document.

-In order to use the `Nested` query import following:
+In order to use the `Nested` query import the following:
 ```scala
 import zio.elasticsearch.query.NestedQuery
 import zio.elasticsearch.ElasticQuery._
 ```

-You can create a `Nested` query using the `nested` method this way:
+You can create a `Nested` query using the `nested` method in the following manner:
 ```scala
 val query: NestedQuery = nested(path = "testField", query = matchAll)
 ```

-You can create a type-safe `Nested` query using the `nested` method this way:
+You can create a type-safe `Nested` query using the `nested` method in the following manner:
 ```scala
 val query: NestedQuery = nested(path = Document.subDocumentList, query = matchAll)
 ```